cesartheroman/Products-API/README.md

 ## Development Process

 ### Schema Design
-Since I had 6 CSV files (`products`, `features`, `styles`, `related`, `photos`, and `skus`) that made up all of my product information to work with, and I knew the data shape the front-end was expecting, the first order of business was to create a data model schema that would conform to the data shape expected by the front end.
+Since I had 6 CSV files (`products`, `features`, `styles`, `related`, `photos`, and `skus`) that made up all of my product information to work with, and I knew the data shape the front-end was expecting, the first order of business was to create a data model that would conform to the data shape expected by the front end.

 <div align="center">
 <img width="833" alt="schema-screenshot" src="https://github.com/cesartheroman/Products-API/assets/60380027/570923fb-b029-418c-b411-9beba48fbecd">